-- 1. Blockchain: Sarafu (the Kenyan example) is set to use BloxBerg.org, which offers quicker transactions and ultra-low transaction costs as well as a bridge to Ethereum and other blockchains.
+- 1. Blockchain: Sarafu (the Kenyan example) is set to use BloxBerg.org, which offers quicker transactions and zero transaction costs.
 Note that pan-blockchain protocols and systems that allow transaction fees and all levels of system usage will need to be generated for communal ownership and management. - 2.
-Token reserve stability: A CIC network token holds both an exchange protocol and reserves (in stable tokens).
-These reserves should be decoupled from CICs themselves and be stable against a basket of commodities. - 3.
-Contributions: Token holders can contribute by staking a network token into reserves and converting into community tokens (CIC) and holding those tokens as an investment or offering them to the community or community members based on SDG metrics. - 4.
-Seeding: Humanitarian, development and SDG-related programs, implementers and communities can apply for CIC Network Token reserves based on impact data. - 5.
+Token reserve stability: A CIC network token like Sarafu is created as a basic income for a population and minted as new users are validated and join. - 3.
+Contributions: Token holders can contribute by staking a network tokens and other tokens like stable coins into liquidity pools. - 4.
 Data Access: Users should own access to their own data via sovereign identity protocols.
-This data can be requested by researchers only upon allowance from the user and CICs can be offered as payment. - 6.
-Initial Supply: Community Inclusion Currencies are created in supply for the area they are implemented in based on commitments of redemption from the issuer.
-Their price in exchange for stable tokens like DAI or a network token will depend solely on their reserve to supply ratio using a bonding curve.
+This data can be requested by researchers only upon allowance from the user and CICs can be offered as payment. - 5.
+Initial Supply: Network Tokens are created in supply for the area they are implemented in based on commitments of redemption from the issuer.